alvarovalverde03/portfolio/src/routes/blog/posts/write-better-git-commit-messages.md

 [optional footer(s)]
 ```

 Firstly, a mandatory **type** indicating the type of commit.
-The commit type should be all lowercase, here're some examples of types:
+The commit type should be all lowercase.
+Here're some examples of types:

 - `feat`: new feature
 - `fix`: bug fix